Last updated in March 2014

 In April 2013, Angola’s Energy and Water Minister Borges travelled to Germany for the second consecutive year – this time accompanied by Oil Minister Botelho de Vasconcelos – to attend the German-African Business Association’s German-African Energy Forum in Hamburg and Hanover.

-Along with Mozambique, Russia and South Africa, Angola is a partner in the TREE project (Transfer Renewable Energy & Efficiency), which is funded by the Federal Ministry of Economics and Technology and is designed to promote the transfer of know-how in the renewable energy sector.
+Along with Mozambique, Russia and South Africa, Angola is a partner in the TREE project (Transfer Renewable Energy & Efficiency), which is funded by the BMWi (now the Federal Ministry for Economic Affairs and Energy) and is designed to promote the transfer of know-how in the renewable energy sector.

 Until the end of 2012, Angola was a partner country of German development cooperation.
-A vocational training project in the construction sector, begun in 2010 and conducted by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), is ongoing.
+A vocational training project in the building sector, which began in 2010 and was conducted by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), was concluded in September 2013.
 A joint project to promote institutional partnership between the Chamber of Industry and Commerce Munich and the Angolan Industrial Association was wound up in March 2013.

 More than 2,000 Angolans studied in the German Democratic Republic or were trained there as experts.
 This group, which includes some current and past government ministers, has a continuing affinity with Germany and the German language.
 Other Angolans moved to the western part of Germany after reunification, some of them remaining there for nearly 20 years.
 Numerous returnees to Angola have an excellent command of German and also possess dual nationality.

 The German-Angolan cultural and education agreement entered into force on 8 August 2012.
-It forms the basis for the work of the Goethe Institute in Luanda and for a systematic language-teaching and cultural programme.
+It forms the basis for the work of the Goethe Institute in Luanda.